 Senator Marcellino is currently the Majority Whip of the Senate Majority Conference and proudly serves as a member of the Senate Committees on Finance, Rules, Labor, Environmental Protection and Cultural Affairs, Tourism, Parks and Recreation

 In addition to his legislative agenda, Senator Marcellino has been instrumental in implementing important environmental benefits for his Senate District.
 He obtained state funding to purchase and make accessible five acres of waterfront property in the Town of Oyster Bay, preserved for open space 300 acres of land at SUNY Old Westbury and 51 acres of the Underhill Property in Nassau County.

-Senator Marcellino was Chairman of the Oyster Bay Western Waterfront Committee, founding member of the State Advisory Board of the National Environmental Policy Institute, former President of the New York Conference of Italian American State Legislators and is currently Chairman of the National Council of State Governments.
+Senator Marcellino was Chairman of the Oyster Bay Western Waterfront Committee, founding member of the State Advisory Board of the National Environmental Policy Institute, former President of the New York Conference of Italian American State Legislators and was Chairman of the National Council of State Governments.